-(1) Board's Conduct of its Affairs
+The Board's Conduct of Affairs (1)

 The Board holds meetings on a regular basis throughout the year to review and approve the Group's major strategic plans as well as major investments, disposals and funding matters.
-The Board is also responsible for the overall corporate governance of the Group.
+The Board is also responsible for the overall corporate governance of the Group and ensures compliance with all laws and regulations relevant to the Group's business.
 Ad-hoc meetings are also held as and when the need arises.
-Attendance of the Directors at meetings of the Board and Board committees, as well as the frequency of such meetings during FY2020 are as follows:
+Attendance of the Directors at meetings of the Board and Board committees, as well as the frequency of such meetings during FY2021 are as follows:

 Attendance at Meetings

-Name Board Audit Comn mmittee Nominating Committee Remuneration Committee
+Name Board Audit Committee Nominating Committee Remuneration Committee

 No. of meetings held No. of meetings attended No. of meetings held No. of meetings attended No. of meetings held No. of meetings attended No. of meetings held No. of meetings attended

 Ng Kai Man 2 2 - - - - - -

 Chou Kong Seng 2 2 2 2 1 1 1 1

 Kesavan Nair 2 2 2 2 1 1 1 1

 Lee Keng Mun 2 2 2 2 1 1 1 1